 Calvin left "the birds" in the sketchbook and continued working on another project he had been working on since 1995, "Flobby".
 He had created a puppet character named Flobby Red (pictured left) by using an old Christmas hat along with a crew of other characters he created: Trex, Flogger, Lucky Bunny, Yator Gator, Mouser Mouse, Joe, Lona, and Fuzzy Blue.
 But potential work in the entertainment business pulled Calvin away from his projects.
 A few years past and by 2005 Calvin had forgotten about "Bird Call".
 That same year, while at the JFK Airport in New York, Calvin found the sketchbook with the drawings of the birds in his bag.
 During his flight home to West Virginia he re-sketched the characters and constructed a more concrete storyline for "Bird Call".

-In 2014 and 2016 the cast performed a live stage show musical titled "Bird Call the Musical".
+Since 2002, "Bird Call" has grown into a string of performances for charities, live shows, hospital visits for children, online entertainment, and much more.
+The cast and crew have dedicated a lot of time in helping develop "Bird Call".
+In 2014 and 2016 the cast performed a live two ACT musical titled "Bird Call the Musical".
 It was a chance to show a wider audience the concept, characters, and music.
 As for the future, the next move is to get an episodic series for "Bird Call" to television.

-"Bird Call" Copyright © CML 5th Avenue Productions
+"Bird Call" Copyright © CML 5th Avenue Studios